 How did life evolve on Earth?
 The answer to this question can help us understand our past and prepare for our future.
 Although evolution provides credible and reliable answers, polls show that many people turn away from science, seeking other explanations with which they are more comfortable....more

-Andromeda is a "V" shaped constellation best viewed in the fall if you live in the Northern Hemisphere.
-Andromeda lies close to the north pole, so only a few in the Southern Hemisphere can see it in the spring.
+The fall constellation Andromeda is a Princess.
+She looks like a "V"!
+Andromeda is close to the north pole, so only a few people in the Southern Hemisphere can see it in the spring.
 Andromeda's parents...more

 Aquarius is also known as the Waterbearer.
 There are several myths about this constellation.
 In Greek mythology, Aquarius was the young boy, Ganymede.
 Zeus sent Aquila to kidnap Ganymede.
 The boy became...more

 The constellation Cancer is a crab.
 Look for Cancer from December through June.
 It's hard to see Cancer because the stars are so dim.
 To find Cancer, first find Gemini and Leo.
 Cancer is right between...more

 Canis Major is known as the Great Dog.
 In Greek myth, it is one of Orion's hunting dogs.
 Many cultures saw the shape of a dog in this constellation.
 Sirius is the brightest star in the sky.
 It is also...more